databricks/genai-cookbook/genai_cookbook/index.md

 # Databricks Mosaic Generative AI Cookbook

-Databricks' Generative AI Cookbook is a definitive how-to guide for building *high-quality* generative AI applications. *High-quality* applications are:
+The Databricks Generative AI Cookbook is a definitive how-to guide for building *high-quality* generative AI applications. *High-quality* applications are:
 1. **Accurate:** provides correct responses
 2. **Safe:** does not deliver harmful or insecure responses
 3. **Governed:** respects permissions & access controls

-Developed in partnership with Mosaic AI's research team, this cookbook lays Databricks best-practice development workflow for building high-quality RAG apps: *evaluation driven development.*  It outlines the most relevant knobs & approaches that can increase quality and provides a comprehensive repository of sample code implementing those techniques.
+Developed in partnership with Mosaic AI's research team, this cookbook lays out Databricks best-practice development workflow for building high-quality RAG apps: *evaluation driven development.* It outlines the most relevant knobs & approaches that can increase quality and provides a comprehensive repository of sample code implementing those techniques.
 This code & cookbook will take you from initial POC to high-quality production-ready application.

 > This first release focuses on retrieval-augmented generation (RAG).
 Future releases will include the other popular generative AI techniques: agents & function calling, prompt engineering, fine tuning, and pre-training.